-When her camp was liberated at the end of the war, her mother and father went out for a walk, leaving the confines of the camp for the first time.
-Her father was shot and killed while on that walk…I was never sure how, why, or by whom, but it didn’t matter.
+When her camp was liberated at the end of the war, her mother and father left the confines of the camp for the first time to go for a walk.
+Her father was shot and killed while on that walk…she never said why, or by whom, but it didn’t matter.
 Murder is murder.

-Somehow finding her way to the U.S.--again, I have no details--Ursula married a Serb emigre and had two daughters.
+Somehow finding her way to the U.S.—again, I have no details—-Ursula married a Serb emigre and had two daughters.
 The marriage was a disaster, and they were divorced after Ursula moved to Chicago.
 She managed to buy a small house and raise her daughters.
-During the riots of the 1968 Democratic Party convention in Chicago, Ursula was convinced that what had happened in Germany in the 1930s was happening in America.
-She sold her house and moved to Northern Wisconsin, where she bought her farm.
+The riots of the 1968 Democratic Party convention in Chicago terrified her, convincing her that what had happened in Germany in the 1930s was happening in America.
+She sold her house and fled to northern Wisconsin, where she bought her farm.
 She became estranged from her daughters, who moved away as soon as they could.

 I would visit her frequently, and she would call me to ask to pick up a few things from the store for her.
 She had a large garden, and always kept me supplied with vegetables in season.
 She mowed her own lawn, using a scythe and a push lawnmower.